s00500/ESPUI/README.md

 Servo.
 The current value is shown while the slider is dragged in a little bubble over the handle.

+#### Number Input

+TODO: Add image

+The numberinput can be used to directly input numbers to your program.
+You can enter a Value into it and when you are done with your change it is sent to the ESP.

+#### Text Input

+TODO: Add image

+The textinput works very similar like the number input but with a string.
+You can enter a String into it and when you are done with your change it is sent to the ESP.

+#### Using Tabs

+TODO: Add image

+// TODO: add Text for tabs

 #### Initialisation of the UI

 After all the elements are configured you can use `ESPUI.begin(“Some Title”);`